nvanlaerebeke/mitto/src/Readme.md

 	  This is to prevent missuse

 Improvements:
+	- Add a version to the Frame's being sent - can be useful for backwards compatibility when making changes to the way data is being encapsulated, can be taken from the AssemblyVersion

 	- Autoscale ThreadPool.MinThreads so the application ThreadPool autoscales in time

 	- don't allow  names where the byte[] for the strings > 255, this will cause exceptions